edamla/mediterraneanagency/_books/2021-09-01-riddles-that-reveal-god.md

 # For adding excerpt add <!--more--> and break the line
 ---
-Gone are the days of old children; today’s chil- dren are different.
+Gone are the days of old children; today’s children are different.
 They seem to have grown up in another realm and then casually drop by our world, asking, “Is there anything new?”
 It’s safe to say, our task is challenging.
 I’m not sure how to